qdrant/landing_page/qdrant-landing/content/articles/hf-spaces-demo.md

 and you'll see that your app is building.
 Once it's finished in a few seconds, you can enjoy your semantic image search app and share it with everyone on the internet.

+## Conclusion

+In this post, I demonstrated how to use Qdrant Cloud in a HF Spaces app to build a demo for your vector search solution quickly.
+When combined together, it considerably reduces the burden in converting a vector search solution into something concrete that users may try easily.

+Fun fact: I found the preview image for this post by searching on the app described in this post, and you can also [give it a try](https://huggingface.co/spaces/mys/qdrant-cloud-demo).